Farm Household Allowance

 - War Widow(er)'s Pension

-You can repay more than 10% if you wish.
+You can repay more than 10% to your bank if you wish.

-This agreement does not cover all other types of income.
+This agreement about how banks recover money from you does not cover all types of income.
 Speak to your bank about their fees and repayment policies.

 If you get a payment of $200, you can keep at least $180 (90%) of your payment.
 The bank can take up to $20 (10%) to repay the debt and fee.